grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 ---
-title: "Managing the configuration of Grafana Mimmir with Helm"
+title: "Manage the configuration of Grafana Mimir with Helm"
-menuTitle: "Managing the configuration of Grafana Mimmir with Helm"
+menuTitle: "Manage the configuration of Grafana Mimir with Helm"
-description: "Learn how to customise, secure and update the Grafana Mimir configuration using the Helm chart."
+description: "Learn how to customize, secure and update the Grafana Mimir configuration using the Helm chart."
 weight: 80
 ---

-# Managing the configuration of Grafana Mimmir with Helm
+# Manage the configuration of Grafana Mimmir with Helm

 The `mimir-distributed` Helm chart provides a single interface to set Grafana Mimir [configuration parameters]({{< relref "../configure/reference-configuration-parameters/" >}}) and customize how Grafana Mimir is deployed on a Kubernetes cluster.
 This document is about the configuration parameters.